Ultimate Tree Removal Guide

 When to Remove a Tree?

 A diseased or severely damaged tree poses a risk to the community.
 Even though dying or dead trees still offer shade or shelter to wildlife, a complete removal is essential for structurally damaged trees.
 Additionally, these trees are more likely to fall and could be dangerous to property or even cause an injury.

 Here are the leading reasons why a tree needs to be removed:

 Once a tree is dead, it's no longer beneficial to the environment, such as shade, water retention, and aesthetic appeal.
 When a tree is already dead, it already has compromised structural integrity, which means it poses a threat to a person or property.
 Removal of a dead tree is needed, not just to avert the hazards of falling branches.
 It's also a way to prevent tree diseases from spreading to other healthy trees nearby.

 A tree is Showing Signs of Decay or Disease

 Does your tree look unhealthy lately?
 An unhealthy tree is not just unattractive, but it is also quite susceptible to infection and pests.
 When you have a dying tree, it can harm your home landscape as well.
 When the time comes that you want to sell your property, your decaying tree will surely be the reason why a potential buyer will say no.

 Tree Was Damaged Due to Storm

-High winds could cause extensive damage to trees.
+High winds and Melbourne flooding could cause extensive damage to trees.
 In fact, strong storm winds could completely uproot, cause stem failure, blow-over, and crown twist trees.
 Unfortunately, most of these trees will ultimately die and could pose uninvited risks to people and properties.
 With the help of a reliable arborist, you can sleep soundly knowing that you and your loved ones are safe.

 Damage to Structure